Sheree1986/GA-Capstone/README.md

 ### Technical requirements ⚙️
-- [] You must create 2 apps: Everyone must build and deploy an Angular frontend that communicates with a Springboot backend API.
+- [] You must create 2 apps: Everyone must build and deploy an Angular frontend that communicates with a Spring boot backend API.
 - [] Be a complete product.
 - [] Implement thoughtful user stories
 - [] Be deployed online We recommend Heroku or AWS.